 Customizing Elevar's Data Layer

-Learn how to transform existing events + build your own events.
+Learn how to transform existing events and build your own events.

 If the event data our Data Layer sends by default doesn't work for you, you have two options:

-Placement of your customization code will depend on what events or data you will be customizing.
-Events that occur before the checkout will be customized using a a snippet in your theme whereas customizations for events in the checkout and thank you page will be placed in the custom pixel, or if you haven't updated to the custom pixel yet your order status scripts.
-If your customization impacts your entire site, you'll want to place your customization code in both places.
+The placement of your customization code will depend on the events or data you intend to customize.
+Events occurring before checkout should be customized using a snippet in your theme, while customizations for events during the checkout process and on the thank-you page should be placed in the custom pixel.
+If you haven't updated to the custom pixel yet, you can use your order status scripts.
+If your customization affects your entire site, it's advisable to place the code in both locations.

-2. Add a new snippet.
-Prefix the snippet's name with "elevar-" (for example, elevar-customizations.liquid):
+- Add a new snippet.
+Prefix the snippet's name with "elevar-" (for example,

 <script>